mattpeters1/Matt-Peters-InfoSec-Portfolio/README.md

 ## Objective

 My journey in computer science combined with my first-hand experiences in being targeted by cyber crime has led me to develop a passion for cybersecurity.
-I am now eager to transition into this field, specifically aiming to join an Information Security/SOC Analyst role while bringing new insights and ideas to the table with a focus on protecting information for the betterment of the company.
+I am now eager to transition into this field, specifically aiming to join an Information Security/SOC Analyst role while bringing new insights and ideas to the table with a focus on protecting information and driving better business decisions.

 ## Skills